March 2024

 The Auditor shall be elected for a term of three years.
 There is no term limit for the Auditor.

-• Supervise the burials made in these cemeteries.
+• Supervise the burials made at all cemeteries owned by the church.

 • Prudently invest any surplus funds which may be entrusted to it.